-A lovely natural grass lawn is a traditional feature in British Gardens but what if you want something different?
-We look at a couple of alternative lawns.
+A lovely natural grass lawn is a traditional feature in British Gardens but what if you want something different instead of grass?
+We look at a couple of alternative lawns grass lawn alternatives.

 Alternative lawns with similar benefits to grass

-When looking for an alternative lawn, the responsible householder looks at more than just aesthetics.
+When looking for an alternative to turf grass lawns, the responsible householder looks at more than just aesthetics.

 The joy of natural grass is that it works with nature to help us.
 Here are some of the benefits of a natural lawn